Iran lawmakers reject Rouhani answers on economic woes - Journal du Cameroun

 “The people are not afraid of the United States, they are afraid of our disagreements.
 If the people see we are united, they will realise the problems will be resolved.”

-But Rouhani’s government — which pushed a “moderate” line of improved relations with the West — has been badly weakened by Washington’s May decision to withdraw from a landmark 2015 nuclear deal between Iran and major powers and reimpose sanctions.
+But Rouhani’s government — which pushed a “moderate” line of improved relations with the West — has been badly weakened by Washington’s decision in May to withdraw from a landmark 2015 nuclear deal between Iran and major powers and reimpose sanctions.

 Most foreign firms have abandoned investment projects in Iran, and the next phase of renewed US sanctions in November will hit the crucial oil sector.

+“With one kick from Trump, this palace was demolished, and you didn’t have an alternative,” he said.

+That may explain the soft line taken by several speakers, with one conservative MP, Hossein Naghavi-Hosseini, emphasising: “We will stand by your government for the sake of protecting the system of the Islamic republic.”

-The only answer from Rouhani which lawmakers accepted related to international banking sanctions which they agreed were beyond his government’s control.
+But when it came to the votes, lawmakers accepted only one of Rouhani’s answers — related to international banking sanctions, which they agreed were beyond his government’s control.

 Even after the nuclear deal, major foreign banks continued to refuse to work with Iran, fearing the lack of transparency in its financial sector could lead them into legal trouble.